 - Scarborough.

-The seniors parking bays are intended to support senior residents who may find accessing parking more challenging, particularly during busy periods and when trying to find free bays close to entrances.
+The seniors parking bays were intended to support senior residents who may find accessing parking more challenging, particularly during busy periods and when trying to find free bays close to entrances.
 This may include a range of experiences such as difficulty walking longer distances, fatigue, confidence or concentration demands, or environmental comfort considerations like heat or exposure.

 Seniors parking bays are different from ACROD bays, which are legally regulated and reserved for permit holders only.
 Seniors parking bays do not replace ACROD parking, however, they may be helpful for seniors who do not meet the criteria for ACROD parking but would still benefit from parking closer to an entrance.